disburden/WGQRaidoGroup/README.md

 # License

-WRCycleScrollView is available under the MIT license.
+WGQRaidoGroup is available under the MIT license.
 See the LICENSE file for more info.